 Genetic improvement in crops depends on the magnitude of genetic variation and heritability of characters.
 A wide range of phenotypic coefficient of variation (1.86 to 30.73 %) and genotypic coefficient of variation (1.56 to 29.96 %) was recorded for 27 traits studied (Table 2 Fig. 1).
 In the current investigation, estimation of genetic parameters revealed that the phenotypic co-efficient variation (PCV) was slightly higher than the genotypic co-efficient variation (GCV) for 27 traits studied, indicated that all ratoon F1’s and parents are interacted with environment.
 But, the slight variance between GCV and PCV, gives evidence of variability existing among the genotypes was mostly due to presence of genetic makeup.
 Similar observations for morphological traits were reported by [1, 5, 10 and 19].
 In existing study, high variability was observed for grain yield per plant (g), gel consistency (mm) and alkali spreading value (mm).
-The remaining traits such as total number of tillers, number of ratoon tillers as percentage of main crop tillers, number of ear bearing tillers per plant, number of ratoon ear bearing tillers as percentage of main crop ear bearing tillers, number of grains per panicle, leaf area index at maximum tillering stage, water uptake (ml), amylose content (%) recorded moderate GCV and PCV (i.e., range between 10-20%).
+The remaining traits such as total number of tillers, number of ratoon tillers as percentage of main crop tillers, number of ears bearing tillers per plant, number of ratoon ear bearing tillers as percentage of main crop ear bearing tillers, number of grains per panicle, leaf area index at maximum tillering stage, water uptake (ml), amylose content (%) recorded moderate GCV and PCV (i.e., range between 10-20%).
 The moderate GCV and PCV specifies the presence of relatively moderate variability for these traits, which could be exploited for development by selection in advanced generations, these results are in agreement with [6, 11, 20, 22 and 23].

 Low GCV and PCV (i.e < 10%) was recorded for the traits, days to 50% flowering, days to maturity, plant height, number of vegetative buds after the harvest of main crop, panicle length per plant (cm), test weight (g), hulling per cent (%), milling per cent (%), head rice recovery per cent (%), kernel length (mm), kernel breadth (mm), kernel length (l)/breadth (b) ratio, kernel length after cooking (mm), kernel breadth after cooking, kernel elongation ratio and volume expansion ratio.
 Low GCV and PCV estimation of traits was noticed for milling per cent by [6, 12, 13 and 19].
 Lower GCV and PCV results specifies narrow genetic base for these traits.
 Hence, hybridization or induced mutagenesis are required to widen genetic base followed by pedigree selection for the improvement for these characters.